RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: EXPERIMENTS AND RESULTS

 \section{EXPERIMENTS AND RESULTS}

 We examine whether including physical knowledge during training enhances performance compared to data-driven baselines.
 Therefore, we compare RamPINN, supervised and self-supervised (by setting $\lambda_\mathrm{data}=0$), against state-of-the-art deep learning CARS-to-Raman approaches: SpecNet~\parencite{valensise2020specnet}, VECTOR~\parencite{wang2021vector}, LSTM~\parencite{lstm}, BiLSTM~\parencite{bilstm}, GAN~\parencite{gan}, and CNN-GRU~\parencite{gan}.
 We follow their recommended training procedures.
 More details for these models are provided in \Cref{sec:baselines}.
 All models have a comparable capacity, ensuring that any observed improvement can be attributed to the training methodology, specifically, the integration of physics-based constraints, rather than differences in model size.
-We also include traditional non-deep learning approaches for comparison: TDKK~\parencite{kk_cars}, LeDHT~\parencite{ledht}, and IWT~\parencite{interp_wp}.
+We also include traditional non-deep learning approaches for comparison: TDKK~\parencite{kk_nrb1}, LeDHT~\parencite{ledht}, and IWT~\parencite{interp_wp}.

 Due to the limited availability of real paired CARS and Raman spectra, we focus on synthetic training data.
-Our synthetic dataset mimics typical experimental conditions, described in \Cref{sec:dg}.
-We use 2000 synthetic samples, split into 1000 for training and 1000 for testing.
-All models are trained and evaluated (with an NVIDIA GTX 1080) on this common dataset and additionally tested on six public real-world examples for zero-shot signal extraction performance evaluation~\parencite{real_sample}.
+Our synthetic dataset mimics experimental conditions, described in \Cref{sec:dg}.
+We use 2000 synthetic samples, 1000 for training and 1000 for testing.
+All models are trained and evaluated (with an NVIDIA GTX 1080) on this common dataset and further tested on six public real-world examples for zero-shot signal extraction performance evaluation~\parencite{real_sample}.

 We evaluate performance using mean squared error (MSE) and Peak Signal-to-Noise ratio (PSNR (dB)) between predicted and ground truth spectra.
 To ensure robustness, we report results over 10 independent training runs.
 Quantitative results are given in \Cref{tab:experiment}.
 Beyond MSE/PSNR, we also report peak-aware metrics that assess whether the predicted spectra recover the correct peaks, how well their positions align, and how accurately their magnitudes are reproduced.
 Complete definitions and results (F1 for peak detection, normalized mean location error, and relative intensity error) are provided in \Cref{app:metrics}.